jgoizueta/nio/README.txt

 This is shorter and would allow to show the number better with special typography (e.g. a bar over the repeated digits, a different color, etc.)

-===BigDec()

-BigDec() is a handy convenience to define BigDecimals; it permits us to use BigDec(1) instead of BigDecimal('1')
-(I find it tedious to type all those quotes.)
-It can also be used with Float arguments, e.g.:
-  BigDec(0.5)
-But this is a questionable use (for example it has been disregarded in Python Decimal.)
-It is allowed here because BigDec's purpose is to be a shortcut notation (BigDecimal() on the other hand should probably not accept Floats).

-Users must be aware of the problems and details of the implementation.
-Currently BigDec(x) for float x doesn't try to convert the exact value of x, which can be achieved with <tt>BigDec(0.1,:exact)</tt>,  but tries instead to produce a simple value.

---
-  Dilemma: leav BigDec as now (simplify) o change to use default fmt conversion
-  a) => BigDec(1.0/3) == BigDec(Rational(1)/3)
-  b) => BigDec(1.0/3) == BigDec("0.3333333333333333")
-  in a, can we assure that NFmt.convert(BigDec(x),Float)==x ?
-++

-Since a floating point literal will, in general, convert to a Float of slightly different value, and several distinct literals can convert to the same value, there will always be some compromise.
-Here we've chosen to simplify values so that <tt>BigDec(0.1)==BigDecimal('0.1')</tt>, but this implies that, for example, <tt>BigDecimal('0.10000000000000001')</tt> cannot be defined with BigDec(), because <tt>Float(0.10000000000000001)==Float(0.1)</tt>.

-In any case using BigDec on Floats have some risks because it relies on the Ruby interpreter to parse floating point literal, and its behaviour is not stricly specified; in the usual case (IEEE Double Floats and round-to-even) BigDec() will behave well, but some platforms may behave differently.

 ===Rounding

 Rounding is performed on both input and output.